 Population Matters supports the campaign against the construction of a third runway at London’s Heathrow Airport.
-Airport expansion, with all the negative consequences that ensue, is a product of population growth and an unsustainable approach to using the earth’s resources.
+Airport expansion, with all the negative consequences that ensue, is a product of population growth and an unsustainable approach to using the Earth’s resources.
 It is based on an economic model of growth before quality of life.

-The UK government announced its support for the runway at Heathrow over rival proposals, including from London’s second airport, Gatwick, all of which would have an environmental impact.
+In 2016, the UK government announced its support for the runway at Heathrow over rival proposals, including from London’s second airport, Gatwick, all of which would have an environmental impact.
 It has justified the expansion in airport capacity largely in terms of economic growth, arguing that it “will better connect the UK to long haul destinations in growing world markets, boosting trade and creating jobs, passengers will benefit from more choice of airlines, destinations and flights”.

 The price for these claimed benefits will include more emissions and faster climate change.
 With a third runway, Heathrow is expected to emit 23.6 million tonnes of CO2 every year, which Greenpeace has estimated to be as much as what 54 of the least polluting countries produce combined.